Applicable Tax Laws

 Estate Income Tax Return

-Generally, there is no German Estate Income Tax Return, as - under German law - an estate is not a separate legal entity for tax purposes.
+Generally, there is no German Estate Income Tax Return, as, under German law, an estate is not a separate legal entity for tax purposes.
 However, if there is a community of co-heirs (Erbengemeinschaft), income from assets administered by the community-of-co-heirs must be assessed each year (Erklärung zur gesonderten und einheitlichen Feststellung der Grundlagen für die Einkommensbesteuerung, or abbreviated: Feststellungserklärungen).
-If a foreign estate qualifies as foreign family pool of assets (Vermögensmasse ausländischen Rechts) the beneficiary may have to file a special tax return for the income of such foreign family pool of assets.
+If a foreign estate qualifies as a foreign family pool of assets (Vermögensmasse ausländischen Rechts), the beneficiary may have to file a special tax return for the income of such foreign family pool of assets.